-- (ix) The governing authority or any principal associated with the governing authority is operating, or has in the past operated, an unlicensed health care facility. - (x) Other serious misconduct or failure which, in the judgment of the Board, poses a serious risk to patient health or safety. - 4.
-Refusal by the owner or administrator to permit full inspection or survey of the facility, to permit any resident assessment or interview, or to permit a review of any records deemed necessary by the Department to fulfill a survey. - 5.
-Failure by the facility to submit an acceptable plan of correction for deficiencies cited by the Department. - (b) The proposed revocation of a license and downgrade of license shall be governed by the provisions of the Alabama Administrative Procedure Act, §41-22-1, et seq., Code of Ala.
+(ix) The governing authority or any principal associated with the governing authority is operating, or has in the past operated, an unlicensed health care facility.

+(x) Other serious misconduct or failure which, in the judgment of the Board, poses a serious risk to resident health or safety.

+4. Refusal by the owner or administrator to permit full inspection or survey of the facility, to permit any resident assessment or interview, or to permit a review of any records deemed necessary by the Department to fulfill a survey.

+5. Failure by the facility to submit an acceptable plan of correction for deficiencies cited by the Department.

+6. The proposed revocation or downgrade of a license shall be governed by the provisions of the Alabama Administrative Procedure Act, §41-22-1, et seq., Code of Ala.
 1975, and the Board's Rules for Hearing of Contested Cases, Chapter 420-1-3, Ala.
 Admin.
+Code.

-Code. - Before any license to operate an assisted (i) living facility is revoked or downgraded to probational status, written notice shall be given to the administrator of the assisted living facility, and may also be given to the governing authority, giving a brief explanation of the reason or reasons that the Board proposes to revoke or downgrade the license.
+(i) Before any license to operate a specialty care assisted living facility is revoked or downgraded to probational status, written notice shall be given to the administrator of the specialty care assisted living facility, and may also be given to the governing authority, giving a brief explanation of the reason or reasons that the Board proposes to revoke or downgrade the license.
 The written notice shall also state a time and place at which a hearing or other lawful administrative proceeding shall occur to determine whether the license will be revoked or downgraded.
 The date of the hearing shall be not less than 30 days from the date of the notice.
-The notice shall be sent by registered or certified mail to the administrator of the facility as shown on the records of the Department, and shall be mailed to the address of the assisted living facility.
+The notice shall be sent by registered or certified mail to the administrator of the facility as shown on the records of the Department, and shall be mailed to the address of the specialty care assisted living facility.
 The hearing or other administrative proceeding shall comply in all respects with the Alabama Administrative Procedure Act and the State Board of Health rules for contested case proceedings.
 The licensee may be represented by legal counsel at the hearing at their own expense.

-- (ii) If a license is revoked, a new license may be considered by the State Board of Health only after the conditions which resulted in the revocation have been corrected to the satisfaction of the Board. - (iii) Violations of these rules may result in a penalty under Code of Ala.
-1975, Section 22-21-33. - (iv) Return of License Certificate.
-Each license certificate shall be returned to the Board immediately upon its revocation or after the facility voluntarily ceases operation. - (5) Right of Appeal.
-Any licensee dissatisfied with administrative decisions made in the application of these rules may appeal under the procedures of the Alabama Administrative Procedures Act, Code of Ala.
-1975, Section 41-22-1 et. seq. - (6) Dispensations for Research.
-Any licensee who is, or contemplates being, engaged in a bona fide scientific research program which may be in conflict with one or more specific provisions of these rules may make application for dispensation of the specific provisions in conflict.
+If a license is revoked, a new license may (ii) be considered by the State Board of Health only after the conditions which resulted in the revocation \overline{L} have been corrected to the satisfaction of the Board.

+(iii) Violations of these rules may result in a penalty under Code of Ala.
+1975, Section 22-21-33.

+Return of License Certificate.
+Each (iv) license certificate shall be returned to the Board immediately upon its revocation or after the facility voluntarily ceases operation.

+Right of Appeal.
+Any licensee dissatisfied (5) with administrative decisions made in the application of these rules may appeal under the procedures of the Alabama Administrative Procedures Act, Code of Ala.
+1975, Section 41-22-1 et. seq.

+Dispensations for Research.
+Any licensee (6) who is, or contemplates being, engaged in a bona fide scientific research program which may be in conflict with one or more specific provisions of these rules may make application for dispensation of the specific provisions in conflict.
 Application for dispensation shall be made in writing to the Licensure Advisory Board which shall, upon completion of its investigation, send its findings, conclusions, and recommendations to the State Board of Health for final action.

-Authors: Rick Harris, Walter Geary, Kelley Mitchell Statutory Authority: Code of Ala.
-1975, \$\$22-21-20, et seq.
-History: Filed November 20, 1991.
+Author: Rick Harris, Kelley Mitchell Statutory Authority: Code of Ala.
+1975, §§22-21-20, et seq.
+History: New Rule: Filed September 20, 2000; effective October 25, 2000.
 Repealed and New Rule: Filed October 18, 2001; effective November 22, 2001.
-Amended: Filed August 20, 2015; effective September 24, 2015; operative October 1, 2015.
 Repealed and New Rule: Filed February 20, 2019; effective April 6, 2019.

-420-5-4-.03 Administration.
+420-5-20-.03 Administration.